 - Wash the shrimp and pat dry.
 Combine the reserved egg white, Shaoxing wine, potato starch, and salt, and add the mixture to the shrimp.
 Mix and stir until the shrimp are well coated with the mixture.
 Marinate for at least 30 minutes, preferably 2 hours.

 - Gently stir in 1 teaspoon of oil into the shrimp.
 Heat 1/2 cup of oil in a wok or skillet over medium heat.
-When the oil reaches about 270 °F or 130 °C (when tiny wisps of smoke start to rise), add the shrimp in a single layer and stir quickly.
+When the oil reaches about 280 °F or 138 °C, add the shrimp in a single layer and stir quickly.
 When the shrimp turn color and are just cooked, about 1 minute, transfer to a strainer to drain.
 Alternatively, you can velvet the shrimp in gently boiling water.

 - Heat 2 tablespoons of oil in a hot non-stick skillet over medium-high heat.
 Add the beaten eggs, and wait for 10 seconds when the edges of the eggs start to bubble up.
 Stir the eggs for a few seconds and mix in the shrimp.
 Stir and mix until the eggs are cooked to your preferred doneness, about 10 to 20 seconds.

 - Garnish with the scallions and serve immediately.